Merkuryo/kubernetes-ejercicios/ejercicio2_10/README.md

-# Ejercicio 2.10: Monitoring with Prometheus and Grafana
+# Exercise 2.10: Monitoring with Prometheus and Grafana

 ## Objectives